Blockchains/badger-docs/README.md

 # rebase-architecture
 The Rebase protocol is a DAO owned system with a token that adjusts supply to meet a BTC peg.
+Check out the following resources to learn more.

 - [System overview](/Overview.md)
 - [Deployment guide](/Deploy.md)